Everest Three High Passes Trek

 Everest Three Passes Trek in Summer/Monsoon Season (June to August)

-Summer coincides with monsoon in Nepal.
+Summer coincides with monsoon season in Nepal.
 Heavy rainfall causes wet and slippery trail.
 The reduced visibility obscures the mountain views.
 There is risk of landslides and leeches.
-Despite the challenges, it offers unique experience with lush greenery and beautiful landscape.
+Despite the challenges, it offers unique experience with lush greenery and beautiful landscapes.

 Food and Accommodation Facilities During Everest High Passes Tre